www42/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_7_Lab.md

 1. Restart the virtual machine and verify that the action completed successfully.

+1. Close the in-private web browser session.

 #### Task 3: Remove Azure resources deployed in the lab

-1. From the lab computer, in the browser window displaying the Azure portal, start a PowerShell session within the Cloud Shell pane.
+1. From the lab computer, in the existing browser window displaying the Azure portal, start a PowerShell session within the Cloud Shell pane.

 1. From the Cloud Shell pane, run the following to list the resource group you created in this exercise: